-While an employee is on leave, the County will continue the employee's health benefits during the leave period at the same level and under the same conditions as if the employee had continued to work.
+- 6.3.5.1 While an employee is on leave, the County will continue the employee's health benefits during the leave period at the same level and under the same conditions as if the employee had continued to work.
 The employee shall be responsible for their share of the employee's health insurance while on FMLA leave.
-All payments shall be made to the County Human Resources Department.

-If the employee chooses not to return to work for reasons other than a continued serious health condition of the employee or the employee's family member or a circumstance beyond the employee's control, the County will require the employee to reimburse the County the amount it paid for the employee's health insurance premium during the leave period and any of the employee's portions that were not paid by the employee while on leave.

-Under current County policy, the employee pays a portion of the health care insurance premium.
+All payments shall be made to the County Human Resources Department. - 6.3.5.2 If the employee chooses not to return to work for reasons other than a continued serious health condition of the employee or the employee's family member or a circumstance beyond the employee's control, the County will require the employee to reimburse the County the amount it paid for the employee's health insurance premium during the leave period and any of the employee's portions that were not paid by the employee while on leave. - 6.3.5.3 Under current County policy, the employee pays a portion of the health care insurance premium.
 While on paid leave, the County will continue to make payroll deductions to collect the employee's share of the health care insurance premium only.
 While on unpaid leave, the employee must continue to make this payment, either in person or by mail.
 The payment must be received in the Human Resources Department by the first day of each month.
 If the payment is more than 30 calendar days late, the employee's health care coverage may be dropped for the duration of the leave.
-The County will provide 15 calendar days' notification prior to the employee's loss of coverage.

-If the employee has other optional deductions, the County will continue making payroll deductions while the employee is on paid leave.
+The County will provide 15 calendar days' notification prior to the employee's loss of coverage. - 6.3.5.4 If the employee has other optional deductions, the County will continue making payroll deductions while the employee is on paid leave.
 While the employee is on unpaid leave, the employee must continue to make payment for said optional deductions by making payment to the Human Resources Department.
-If the employee does not continue these payments, the County may discontinue coverage during the leave.

-Accruals for benefit calculations, such as vacation, personal leave, or holiday benefits, will not be affected by taking FMLA leave.
+If the employee does not continue these payments, the County may discontinue coverage during the leave. - 6.3.5.5 Accruals for benefit calculations, such as PTO or holiday benefits, will not be affected by taking FMLA leave.

-Employee Status after Leave
+6.3.6 Employee Status after Leave